 Purpose

 Making science accessible to the general public, as well as the scientific community, is a goal of many organizations, including the National Ecological Observatory Network (NEON).
 One way that NEON is doing that is by providing open access to all of the data collected at its various sites across the United States.
 In order to provide high quality data, however, there must be standardized, consistent collection methodologies in place, along with a clear understanding of the strengths and weaknesses of said methodologies (Protocols & Standardized Methods, 2016).
-The purpose of this request is to fund a study comparing some of NEON’s sampling methods to determine the best applications of the methods under consideration.
+The goal of this study is to determine how changes to one of NEON’s sampling methods – specifically the soil microbial sampling methodology – may affect the ability of NEON data to measure long-term ecological changes at the continental scale.
 This will allow us to provide the most complete and accurate data possible.

 Background